1300 088 065

 When Do I Pay Break Costs?

-The specific situations when you may be asked to pay break fees depend on the terms and conditions of your fixed-rate loan.
+When you have to pay break fees, it depends on the terms and conditions of your fixed-rate loan.
 As a general guideline, break fees will be applicable in the following situations:

 • If you fully repay your home loan before the fixed-rate term is over.
 So if you fix your rate for 5 years and then pay off the entire loan in 3 years, your lender may require you to pay break costs.